Yidnekachew-cmd/vet-clinic/README.md

 - [ ] **[owners table]**
 - [ ] **[vet table]**
 - [ ] **[visits table]**
+- [ ] Increase the performance of the queries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>